Sgakuya/Vermont_Dial_A_Ride/README.md

 # VERMONT DIAL-A-RIDE PRELIMINARY WEB APP

-Using a combination of routing algorithms, API calls, and django to change the current dial a ride system in Vermont.
+A web application aimed to change the current dial a ride system in Vermont that uses a combination of routing algorithms, API calls, JavaScript and Django.

 ## Author:
 Smith Gakuya